 Here’s the link for information about Jamie Walden and the Calico Buffalo Base Camp.
 The first gathering will be August 4–7, 2022 at the camp, located just outside Durango, Colorado.
 Jamie’s website is OmegaDynamics.org.
 You can help support the Waldens and their work to rebuild the camp by clicking here.

-Check out our new online store! www.GilbertHouse.org/store is a virtual book table with books and DVDs related to our weekly Bible study.
+Check out our online store! www.GilbertHouse.org/store is a virtual book table with books and DVDs related to our weekly Bible study.
+We’re offering a number of special bundles which you can see here.

 Click here for the complete archive of our New Testament Bible studies to date, and click here for the Old Testament studies to date.
 Or go to www.spreaker.com/show/gilbert-house-fellowship for all of the audio.